-The EMBRACE and AUTO-CHECK trials were developed and submitted with support from GCCTI.
+The EMBRACE trial and AUTO-CHECK study were developed and submitted with support from GCCTI.

 EMBRACE is a phase II clinical trial of the PARP inhibitor, olaparib, in HR-deficient metastatic breast and relapsed ovarian cancer in patients without germline mutations in BRCA1 and BRCA2.